- Reflect on what it means to be a creative school-age staff member.

-- Use children's backgrounds, experiences and interests as inspiration for ideas about creative experiences in your program.
+- Use children's backgrounds, experiences, and interests as inspiration for ideas about creative activities in your program.

 - Cultivate a climate of inquiry and love for learning in your program.
+Encourage children to pose questions.
 You do not always need to have the answers!
 Invite children to discover answers to fascinating questions or problems with you.

 - Encourage healthy forms of self-expression by providing activities and materials for children to communicate through the creative arts.